sib-swiss/containers-snakemake-training/docs/course_material/day2/5_reproducibility_snakemake.md

         * Memory should be set at 1 GB
         * Threads should be set at 2
     1. Think about the directive you want to use to run the script
-        * Remember than there is only one way to run an R script
+        * Remember that there is only one way to run an R script
     1. Think about the location/path of the script
     1. This script is using a lot of external packages.
 Fortunately, all these packages are available in a _certain Docker image you worked with yesterday_